-The environmental impacts of the electrical grid are mainly [21]:
+The environmental impacts of the electrical grid systems are mainly

 - Visual impacts Overhead lines are often considered to have a negative aesthetic impact on the surroundings - Electromagnetic fields Electricity infrastructure produces both electric and magnetic fields that may be harmful.
-Exposure to electric and magnetic fields are regulated and appropriate safety distances are assured when establishing electrical transmission infrastructure. - Noise Sizzles, crackles and hissing noises occur around high voltage overhead lines during periods of high humidity.
+Exposure to electric and magnetic fields is regulated and appropriate safety distances are assured when establishing electrical transmission infrastructure. - Noise Sizzles, crackles and hissing noises occur around high voltage overhead lines during periods of high humidity.
 Transformers emit humming sounds.
 These noises are audible only at close vicinity to the equipment.
-Noise during construction and maintenance can have an impact on the environment. - Intrusion in sensitive areas The environmental impact due to intrusion can be minimized by e.g. avoiding placement in sensitive areas, limiting construction to winter when soils and water are more likely to be frozen and vegetation is dormant, etc. - Electrical hazard Safety requirements on design and operation are established to assure safe design and operation of electric facilities.
+Noise during construction and maintenance can have an impact on the environment. - Intrusion in sensitive areas The environmental impact due to intrusion can be minimized by e.g. avoiding placement in sensitive areas, limiting construction to winter when soil and water are more likely to be frozen and vegetation is dormant, etc. - Electrical hazard Safety requirements on design and operation are established to assure safe design and operation of electric facilities. - SF6 gas is often used in gas insulated substations.
+SF6 is a strong climate gas .